thevuong/next15-filterlist/STEPS_noslides.md

 ## Setup and starting point

 - This is a project task manager sort of thing.
-- The setup is of course Next.js App router, prisma and an Azure DB, tailwind CSS.
+- The setup is Next.js App router, prisma and an Azure DB, tailwind CSS.
 - Demo app, new tab: Very slow load, slowed down data fetches on purpose.
 - But, it's actually not bad.
 Try out tabs, try search with a basic form, see the result in the table.
 - This is all server components, which means there is no js shipped to the client for these components.
 Just html, navigations and a form, and things work without js.